Northrop B-2 Spirit: 2020s

+On 24 March 2022, two days after the Russian invasion of Ukraine, a B-2 flew a return trip to Australia, landing at RAAF Base Amberley for the first time.

-On 16 October 2024, B-2As struck five underground weapons storage facilities in Yemen as part of the campaign against the Houthis for attacking international shipping during the Red Sea crisis.
+On 16 October 2024, B-2s struck five underground weapons storage facilities in Yemen as part of a campaign against the Houthis for attacking international shipping during the Red Sea crisis.
 It was believed the strikes also served as a warning to Iran, demonstrating the stealth bomber's ability to destroy underground targets.
 RAAF Base Tindal in the Northern Territory, Australia, was used as a staging ground for the strikes.

 On 22 June 2025, the U.S. carried out strikes in Iran.
-Six B-2As dropped 12 GBU-57 "bunker buster" bombs on the Fordow Fuel Enrichment Plant and a seventh dropped two more GBU-57s on the Natanz Nuclear Facility.
+Six B-2s dropped 12 GBU-57 bunker-buster bombs on the Fordow Fuel Enrichment Plant, and a seventh dropped two GBU-57s on the Natanz Nuclear Facility.

+On 1 March 2026, B-2s began participating in U.S. strikes in the third day of the 2026 Iran war.
+They reportedly targeted missile and underground facilities.

 Operators

 In a 1994 live fire exercise near Point Mugu, California, a B-2 drops 47 individual 500 lb Mark 82 bombs, which is more than half of a B-2's total ordnance payload.